bmedicke/quantum_cryptography/markdown/theory.md

 After sending a bunch of photons we move on to the next step: **reconciliation**.

-* Bob publicly annouces all his chosen beam splitter orientations
+* Bob publicly announces all his chosen beam splitter orientations
 * Alice publicly replies which were correct
 * They both drop all the values where Bob chose wrong
-* They now hold the key (which consinsts of all values where Bob chose correctly)
+* They now hold the key (which consists of all values where Bob chose correctly)

 ### consequences of eavesdropping